MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/migrate-landing-zone.md

 If this complexity changes through the course of the cloud adoption plan, you might need to refactor your resource organization using the guidance in the [Govern methodology](../../govern/index.md).

-### Governance
+### Security

-This implementation option doesn't implement any governance tooling.
-In the absence of defined policy automation, you shouldn't use this landing zone for any mission critical workloads or sensitive data.
+This implementation option doesn't implement any controls for the primary purpose of security.
+In the absence of defined security controls, you shouldn't use this landing zone for any mission critical workloads or sensitive data.
 It's assumed you're using this landing zone for limited production deployment.
 This deployment starts your learning, iteration, and development of the operating model in parallel with these early migration efforts.

-To accelerate parallel development of governance disciplines, review the [Govern methodology](../../govern/index.md).
+To accelerate parallel development of security disciplines, review the [Secure methodology](../../secure/index.md).
 Consider deploying the [Cloud Adoption Framework Foundation blueprint](./foundation-blueprint.md) along with the Cloud Adoption Framework Migration landing zone blueprint.

-> [!WARNING]
-> As the governance disciplines mature, refactoring might be required.
-You might need to move resources [to a new subscription or resource group](/azure/azure-resource-manager/management/move-resource-group-and-subscription?toc=/azure/cloud-adoption-framework/toc.json&bc=/azure/cloud-adoption-framework/_bread/toc.json).

 ### Management